-UGA's most recent reaffirmation of accreditation took place in 2010-2011.
-Additional information about SACSCOC, including its Principle of Accreditation, are available via the SACSCOC Resources page.
+UGA's most recent reaffirmation of accreditation took place in 2021-2022.
+Additional information about SACSCOC, including its Principles of Accreditation, are available at www.sacscoc.org.

 The Office of Accreditation and Institutional Effectiveness oversees matters pertaining to the University’s accreditation, including coordination of the reaffirmation processes.
 For more information, please contact Allan Aycock, Senior Director, at 706-542-9902 or email@example.com.